FDio/site/content/overview/usecases/_index.md

 +++
 title = "Use Cases for FD.io"
 subtitle = """
-#### FD.io is a networking technology that can used to realize a galaxy of Network Functions. \
+#### FD.io is a networking technology that can used to build a galaxy of Network \
-It is being used to build a Load Balancer, Firewall, IPSEC Gateway, Carrier Grade NAT, \
+Functions.
+Today it is being used by a several major communication network \
-uCPE/vCPE, IPSEC Gateway, SDWAN etc. Some examples are shown below.
+providers and equipment manufactures to build world-class network functions.

 """
 type = "overview"
 +++